Rex-Daemon/TasksJS/README.md

 # TasksJS
-TasksJS is a simple implementation of task management using HTML, CSS, Javascript, Bootstrap 4 and Localstorage
+TasksJS is a simple implementation of task management using ReactJS and Bootstrap 4 [Live Demo](https://rex-daemon.github.io/TasksJS/)

-[Live Demo](https://rex-daemon.github.io/TasksJS/)